 47) Head underground to the Catacombs

-Venture underground to explore the catacombs of Paris.
-Human skulls and bones line the walls from floor to ceiling in this world-renowned ossuary.
+Venturing underground to explore the catacombs is one of the eeriest things to do in Paris.
+Here, human skulls and bones line the walls from floor to ceiling in this world-renowned ossuary.

 Escape the city…

 Rubbing shoulders with swashbuckling pirates, zooming through time and space and looking in awe at the unforgettable fireworks and light displays over Sleeping Beauty Castle should be on everyone’s bucket list while visiting Paris.

 49) Head minutes outside Paris to Versailles Palace and Gardens

 Tour the Royal Palace of Versailles including the Chapel of Versailles and the Grand Apartments as well as the magnificent 800 hectare gardens.